A Weed Chocolate To Bring Out Your Italian Side

 Over the course of my cannabis-ingesting career, I’ve experienced three possible outcomes when it comes to consuming edibles: Some make you feel like that friend of a friend of a friend has ripped you off, some get you impossibly high, and some manage to hit the sweet spot—but only through a stroke of luck.
 If edibles are your friends, they’ve historically been unreliable ones, likely to get on your nerves and refuse to take a hint when you want to be left alone.
 Or they stand you up altogether.

 But edibles have come a long way in the past decade.
 More often than not, it’s now almost expected that you’re ingesting the “just right” edible.
 The kind that makes you feel like you’ve stepped into a children’s book, wonderment and whimsy included.
 And it doesn’t feel like a stroke of luck but rather the result of due diligence from lab testers and artisan chefs.
 Long gone are the nightmare days of chewing and swallowing through dry brownies that taste like 5% chocolate and 95% untrimmed stems.
-With cannabis’s move into the mainstream, no marijuana grocery aisle has received a better stock upgrade than edibles.
+With the cannabis move into the mainstream, no marijuana grocery aisle has received a better stock upgrade than edibles.

 “The strong, delectable coffee scent will definitely pique any coffee-lover’s interest.”

 These days, I’m partial to the ones broken up into micro-doses, usually around 2.5mg to 5mg pieces.
 More pieces in smaller doses puts you in the driver’s seat.
 After bong-ripping my way through one college semester after another, I’ve graduated from the philosophy that the goal is to get as high as you possibly can just to see if you can keep your cool.
 To know your ideal dose is to truly know yourself.